EPPO Datasheet: Neltuma juliflora

-Taxonomic position: Plantae: Magnoliophyta: Angiospermae: Fabids: Fabales: Fabaceae: Mimosoideae
+Taxonomic position: Plantae: Magnoliophyta: Angiospermae: Fabids: Fabales: Fabaceae: Caesalpinioideae

-Other scientific names: Acacia cumanensis Willdenow, Acacia furcata (Desfontaines) Desvaux, Acacia juliflora (Swartz) Willdenow, Acacia salinarum (Vahl) de Candolle, Algarobia juliflora (Swartz) Heynhold, Desmanthus salinarum (Vahl) Steudel, Mimosa juliflora Swartz, Mimosa piliflora Swartz, Mimosa salinarum Vahl, Neltuma bakeri Britton & Rose, Neltuma juliflora (Swartz) Rafinesque, Neltuma occidentalis Britton & Rose, Neltuma pallescens Britton & Rose, Prosopis bracteolata de Candolle, Prosopis cumanensis Kunth, Prosopis domingensis de Candolle, Prosopis dulcis var. domingensis (de Candolle) Bentham, Prosopis vidaliana Náves
+Other scientific names: Acacia cumanensis Willdenow, Acacia furcata (Desfontaines) Desvaux, Acacia juliflora (Swartz) Willdenow, Acacia salinarum (Vahl) de Candolle, Algarobia juliflora (Swartz) Heynhold, Desmanthus salinarum (Vahl) Steudel, Mimosa juliflora Swartz, Mimosa piliflora Swartz, Mimosa salinarum Vahl, Neltuma bakeri Britton & Rose, Neltuma occidentalis Britton & Rose, Neltuma pallescens Britton & Rose, Prosopis bracteolata de Candolle, Prosopis cumanensis Kunth, Prosopis domingensis de Candolle, Prosopis dulcis var. domingensis (de Candolle) Bentham, Prosopis juliflora (Swartz) de Candolle, Prosopis vidaliana Náves

-Common names in English: algaroba (AU), algaroba bean, mesquite (US)
+Common names in English: algaroba (AU), algaroba bean, mesquite, mesquite (US)

 view more common names online...